 …not just yet, actually the class doesn’t ‘officially’ start until the new year, but the students joining me this year started their work back in May.
 They spent the summer fundraising and playing together and now they have been devising workshops for groups of students in primary schools and also for staff as well.
 The sessions for staff aim to give camp councillors the foundations for some fun summer workshops they can use with their campers.

 Every year the cohort on this module is different.
 Last year I was busy preparing formal recital material with one of the students so we could perform as a duo.
-This year the group have formed a folk band with a violin, drum/bass, ukulele, and singer.
+This year the group have formed a folk band with me on cello, a drum/bass, ukulele, and singer.
 They will be teaching the underlying chords and components of some great tunes, as well as presenting elements of their own instruments and interests.
 The singer will be teaching some traditional Polish songs, and the ukulele player just shared this with me: (can you identify the tune? … my 10 year old can!)

 I can’t wait to see what they come up with in the coming months.
 This is one of those classes where students put into real life use the skills they have learned throughout their degree.
 We’re even hoping to go to a conference together.